 The Netherlands also receives funds under programmes where the European Commission has sole responsibility for good management and correct spending of the funds.

 The most important programme is Horizon2020 (renamed Horizon Europe in 2021).
 Based on the European Commission’s Horizon 2020 dashboard, this programme awarded a total of €5.38 billion to organisations in the Netherlands in the period 2014-2020.
+According to the same dashboard, a total of €3.39 billion had been awarded by October 2024 for the 2021-2027 programming period.

-Other new European grants (under shared management) for which the Netherlands is eligible are available under the Recovery and Resilience Facility.
+Other new European grants which the Netherlands is eligible are available under the Recovery and Resilience Facility.
 This facility is designed to reduce adverse consequences of the corona pandemic.
 The Netherlands is eligible for a total of €5.4 billion in the period to the end of 2026.
 This comprise the original amount €4.7 billion plus an amount of over €750 million that was added in 2023 as part of the ‘RePowerEU’ plan (designed to reduce our reliance on Russian fossil fuels).
-The Netherlands expects to submit its first payment request in the second quarter of 2024.
+The Netherlands submitted a first payment request for €1.3 billion to the European Commission on 24 May 2024.
+The Commission took a positive decision on the request, it announced on 15 July 2024.
+The Netherlands will submit a further 4 payment requests.

 More information